CONCEPT (The Connecticut Collaborative on Effective Practices for Trauma)

 - Supporting wellness and reducing secondary traumatic stress reactions among child welfare staff

-To learn more about CONCEPT, contact Jason Lang or Kim Campbell.
+To learn more about CONCEPT, contact Jason Lang.